Branding a Small Business: How to Stand Out in an Ocean of Competition

 Who Are You?

-Like people, businesses have unique appearances.
-A logo, color scheme, fonts, and other images give a business its visual appearance.
+Unique appearances.
+A logo, color scheme, fonts, and other images comprise a business’s visual appearance.

 It takes approximately five to seven impressions for people to remember a brand.
 Yet, color improves brand recognition by 80%.
 The colors you choose make a difference.

 This article gives several examples of how color influences sales conversions.
-This strategy isn’t only for large companies with millions to burn on marketing.
-It works just as well for small businesses and entrepreneurs.
+This strategy isn’t only for large companies with millions to spend.
+It works for small businesses and entrepreneurs too.

 Brand Voice and Tone

-To clarify, think of voice as the expression of words and messages.
-Some brand voices are formal and sophisticated, while others are warm and casual.
+Think of voice as the expression of words and messages.
+Some brand voices are formal and sophisticated, others are warm and casual.

 This is a formal voice.